sunpho84/SUNphi/README.md

-- Automatic creation of read or write cache area in tensors, on the basis of the operation acting on the tensor itself (as it was done with the all-to-all remapper in Nissa) and atomic write access.
+- Automatic creation of read or write cache area in tensors, on the basis of the operation acting on the tensor itself (as it was done with the all-to-all remapper in Nissa) and atomic write access to ensure cache coherece across nodes.

+- Automatic creation of compound non-local operations, combining simple ones (e.g. covariant shift).

 ### Features